kpavlov/fixio/README.md

 You may find working example of [client][client-example] and [server][server-example] applications in module ["examples"][examples-module].

-I recommend running server with Concurrent Mark Sweep Collector enabled: `-XX:+UseConcMarkSweepGC`.
+I recommend running server with Concurrent Mark Sweep Collector enabled: `-XX:+UseConcMarkSweepGC` and increased Survivor spaces (`-XX:SurvivorRatio=4`).

 # Limitations #